dahliaOS/zircon-rpi/docs/kernel_cmdline.md

 The `k oom info` command will show the current value of this and other parameters.

+## kernel.pti.enable=\<bool>

+This option only effects x86 systems.
+If set to true (the default), this enables page table isolation, a mitigation for the Meltdown vulnerability (AKA CVE-2017-5754).

 ## kernel.mexec-pci-shutdown=\<bool>

 If false, this option leaves PCI devices running when calling mexec.
 Defaults